Post-award Grant Handbook

 - Payments to independent contractors for services - An IRS form W-9 is required in order to pay independent contractors.
 Do not pay out-of-pocket or with a personal credit card for services.
 You may use a College purchasing card to pay for services.
 Detailed policy and procedural information is available here.
 If the individual to be paid is from a foreign country, please contact the Business Office as soon as possible and prior to hiring them to perform any work.
 US Department of Homeland Security, Department of Labor, and Internal Revenue Service regulations govern the entry, visa status, payment and taxation of these individuals.
 Lewis & Clark abides by these regulations in all cases.
 It may take several weeks to complete the paperwork necessary to pay nonresident aliens.
 More information is available here.

-- Travel - Grant funded travel must comply with sponsor and College travel policies.
-When travel costs are to be charged to a grant or sponsored project, the terms stipulated by the funding source will take precedence if they are more restrictive than College policy.
+- Travel - Grant funded travel must comply with sponsor and College travel policies and guidelines.
+When travel costs are to be charged to a grant or sponsored project, the terms stipulated by the funding source will take precedence if they are more restrictive than Lewis & Clark’s policy or guidelines.
+The Grants Office may provide additional travel guidelines for externally sponsored projects.
 The departmental Administrative Coordinator may help plan travel and complete Expense Reports.
 Please note that entertainment expense is not an allowable cost for federal grants.

 - Payments to Human Subjects Participants - If funds are required to compensate human subjects for their participation in a research project, the PI can request a “travel” advance.
 As with standard travel advances, the request will be approved if the PI does not have any advances outstanding more than 60 days after the completion of a trip.
 In order to clear the advance (which is essentially a loan to the PI) and have the subject payments charged to the grant account, the PI must submit a participant list with the name, date, signature and amount received for each participant, and a summary total.
 If the names must remain confidential, submit the list as Participant 001, Participant 002, etc. with an initial from each participant.